 A lot of audio equipment uses a shielded twisted-pair cable for left/right/common.
 What should you do if the equipment experiences RFI from external signals?
 Assuming your equipment has a metal enclosure, use shielded (metal) connectors and be sure there is a good connection between the cable shield and the connector’s back shell.

 If the RFI persists, chances are good that one or two cables are providing the path for RF to get into the equipment.
 Remove all disconnect-able cables and verify the RFI has stopped.
 Reconnect the cables one at a time until the RFI returns.
-Add ferrite cores (described in the July 2015 and September 2015 Ham’s Wireless Workbench columns) to the cable at the equipment experiencing the RFI.
+Add ferrite cores (described here and here Ham’s Wireless Workbench columns) to the cable at the equipment experiencing the RFI.
 Use a type 31 mix for HF signals and a 43 mix for upper HF and VHF/UHF signals.
 (Most inexpensive ferrite cores and beads are type 43, but ask the vendor to be sure.)
 Once you’ve cleared up the RFI from that cable, connect more cables one at a time to see if they need the ferrite treatment too.

 I’ve used shielding to scratch only the surface of electromagnetic compatibility (EMC) — a subject that covers all sorts of interference, transients, and noise.
 If you would like more information on how hams view these and related problems, take a look through the free publications of Jim Brown K9YC.
 (Figure 3 is from Jim’s tutorial, “A Ham’s Guide to RFI, Ferrites, Baluns, and Audio Interfacing.”)
 A retired audio engineer and active ham, he has written many papers on dealing with interference.
 You can find them at www.audiosystemsgroup.com/publish.htm.